wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 = Q: Is their a way to disable only one or two of these? =
 A: Yes, in the settings you can disable one, two, or three.

-= Q: How is this plugin diferent from the other disable updates plugins? =
+= Q: How is this plugin different from the other disable updates plugins? =
 A: Their are a couple of differences.
 <ol>
 <li>They do not disable WordPress automatic updates.</li>